Reverting from version 7.0 or later to a pre-7.0 version can be done using the

 $ bin/dsconfig set-server-instance-prop \ --instance-name <Reverted server instance name> \ --set server-version:<Version to which server is reverted>

-- If the topology does not have a primary server when this command is run, it will not
+- If the topology does not have a master server when this command is run, it will not

 succeed.
 In this case, one of the remaining updated servers in the topology must be

-made primary with the following command.
+made master with the following command.
 This will enable the chosen instance to run

 the first command